Antisemitic trope: Contradictory accusations

 The Jews were accused by the nationalists of being the creators of Communism; by the Communists of ruling Capitalism.
 If they live in non-Jewish countries, they are accused of double-loyalties; if they live in the Jewish country, of being racists.
 When they spend their money, they are reproached for being ostentatious; when they don't spend their money, of being avaricious.
 They are called rootless cosmopolitans or hardened chauvinists.
 If they assimilate, they are accused of being fifth-columnists, if they don't, of shutting themselves away.

 Comments about tropes

 As per defense attorney Kenneth Stern, "Historically, Jews have not fared well around conspiracy theories.
-Such ideas fuel anti-Semitism.
+Such ideas fuel antisemitism.
 The myths that all Jews are responsible for the death of Christ, or poisoned wells, or killed Christian children to bake matzos, or 'made up' the Holocaust, or plot to control the world, do not succeed each other; rather, the list of anti-Semitic canards gets longer."
 Hannah Arendt, in analyzing antisemitism in the first part of The Origins of Totalitarianism, shared a joke:

 An antisemite claimed that the Jews had caused the war; the reply was: Yes, the Jews and the bicyclists.
 Why the bicyclists? asked the one; the other replied: Why the Jews?